infobip/infobip-api-java-demo/README.md

 Note the file named `DemoApp.jar`.
 You can use it to run the application.

 ## Running the app
-To run the installed application position yourself in the `targe` directory within your root project directory.
+To run the installed application position yourself in the `target` directory within your root project directory.
 If you were following previous steps you should already be positioned appropriately.
 From there simply run the app using `java -jar` command:
 ```